 The cost works out to 4 cents per load, compared with 30 cents per load for the commercial variety, and there’s no borax or questionable chemicals.

 Baking soda and vinegar can replace many other commercial cleaning products.
 The first is great as a nonabrasive porcelain scrub, deodorizer, tarnish remover, laundry brightener, oven cleaner, carpet freshener and grout de-grimer, among other things.
-See “77 Uses for Baking Soda — and How It Could Save Your Life.”
+See “9 Secret Ways to Use Baking Soda at Home.”

 Vinegar is magic.
-It can keep drains open, clean even the greasiest stove top, shine windows and mirrors, de-gunk shower heads and remove hard-water stains.
-For more information, see “82 Amazing and Environmentally Friendly Uses for Vinegar.”
+It can keep drains open, clean even the greasiest stove top, shine windows and mirrors, de-gunk shower heads, and remove hard-water stains.
+For more information, see “27 Money-Saving Ways to Use Vinegar in Every Room of Your Home.”

 Save money on commercial brands